jmazor/pemacs/README.md

 create a .gnus.el if you want to use gnus mail reader

 If anyone ever uses this you are encouraged to fork your own copy and modify /core/prelude-packages.el and the rest of the config to your own liking.
 Packages included are modified via /modules/modules.el and their respective files.
+All packages are enabled by default.
 /vendor is for packages not included in melpa.
 This is where flycheck-google-cpplint is included in this distribution - https://github.com/flycheck/flycheck-google-cpplint

-This is my personal config please let me know if you come across any personal information accidently included.It will be updated whenever my config changes so do not expect stability.
-The intention is to follow most of prelude's philosopy, but create a much more personal distrubition.
-The necessties are an effective and minimal IDE, while keeping boot times low and performance high.
+This is my personal config please let me know if you come across any personal information accidentally included.
+This will be updated whenever my config changes so do not expect stability.
+The intention is to follow most of prelude's philosopy, but create a much more personal distrubition, pre-tweaked with all packages ready to go.
+The necessities are an effective and minimal IDE, while keeping boot times low and performance high.
 I recommend forking your own copy.